SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

     Extended – Special type of partition in which more than the four primary partitions can be created.
     Logical – Partition that has been created inside of an extended partition.

+D-Reply all the same question at Stack Exchange has been done, Yes!

 Referring about using terminal resize the disk partition of VM:

 [Low disk space on Filesystem root despite having plenty of space in `home`(Ask Ubuntu).](https://askubuntu.com/q/1396769/922190)